samtalki/EE-435-PV-Inverter/README.md

 # EE 435 PV Inverter
- Case study of 3ph PV inverter operating in island mode
+ This is a case study of a three-phase PV inverter operating in island mode